Nissan Serena: Fifth generation (C27; 2016)

 Nissan unveiled the fifth generation Serena on 6 July 2016, and sales began in Japan on 24 August 2016.
 The all-new Serena received the ProPilot technology, which does lane centering.
 The system is designed for highway use, and will only be used in single-lane traffic as a means to keep a car between the lines of a lane on the highway.
 Nissan's system is operational at speeds between 30 km/h and 100 km/h, and is designed to hold the vehicle in the middle of a lane by reading markers and controlling steering.
 Propilot can follow curves, and it automatically controls the distance between the vehicle ahead.

-The Serena e-Power went on sale in February 2018.
+The Serena e-Power went on sale in March 2018.
 It is a series hybrid with no plug-in capability powered by the HR12DE straight-three engine.

-The C27 Serena debuted in Hong Kong in 2017.
+The C27 Serena debuted in Hong Kong in April 2017.

 In Malaysia, the C27 Nissan Serena S-Hybrid was launched on 14 May 2018 as a 7-seater locally assembled MPV and available in two trim levels: Highway Star and Premium Highway Star.

 In Singapore, an e-Power powered C27 Nissan Serena was displayed during the 2019 Singapore Motor Show.

+The NISMO variant was released in November 2017.
+This variant includes a redesigned front fascia, 17-inch aluminum wheels, and red accents, and powered by a 2.0L MR20DD.
+Despite being a NISMO variant, the Serena NISMO focuses on accessories only, and there are no mechanical changes.

 In Indonesia, the C27 Serena was launched on 19 February 2019 and is fully imported from Japan.